-“I would recommend watching the instructional video in the Challenge hub which gives you a rundown of the hub, customising your meal plan and all the 28 Day Challenge has to offer,” she says.
+“I would recommend watching the instructional videos in the Challenge hub which gives you a rundown of the hub, customising your meal plan and all the 28 Day Challenge has to offer,” she says.

 “A great place to go to get a real understanding of where everything is.”

 3. Customise Your Meal Plan

 “Now you have seen how it all works, you can work at tackling your first meal plan.
 It is fully customisable and has several search functions to narrow down meal types.
 This is helpful if you are vegetarian, looking for meals to suit what you have in the fridge/freezer and if there are certain foods you are craving.”

 “The first shop can be a bit on the more expensive side if you are lacking a lot of the pantry staples,” she says.